-Thorchain’s design is an elegant balancing of incentives to combine several moving parts.
-In this post we will consider the peer-to-pool trading concept, liquidity providers and the role of Thorchain’s native token as a common asset in the design.
+Thorchain’s design is an elegant balance of incentives to combine several moving parts.
+In this post, we will consider the peer-to-pool trading concept, liquidity providers and the role of Thorchain’s native token as a common asset in the design.

 This is a general and simplified explanation without getting bogged down in all the details and specifics.